 Malikah Adu-Niasse is a graduate of Cleveland State University and Full Sail University in Winter Park, FL.
 She has studied the art of film production and film theory with a concentration in youth wellness and mental health.
 Malikah is the founder and owner of Camp Journey Learning Centers, working with urban youth on character building, community scouting, agricultural awareness, financial competency, and self preservation.
-She is a trained Scout master for the Cub and Troop Scout curriculum, Coach of Team F.R.E.E. financial advisors, and the author of the Y-Films curriculum (to be published in Fall 2020).
+She is a trained Scout master for the Cub and Troop Scout curriculum, Coach of Team F.R.E.E. financial advisors, and the author of the Y-Films curriculum.
 In addition to serving on LUCK’s board, Malikah is on the board of Organic Connects.

-Andrea teaches English at James Ford Rhodes College and Career Academy.
+Andrea Gale, CMSD Teacher, teaches English and Journalism at James Ford Rhodes College and Career Academy.
 She loves horses, yoga, and reading great books.
-Nest year marks her 35th year as an educator.
+She is in her 35th year as an educator.
 Discovering LUCK has allowed her to offer a unique extra-curricular opportunity to her students.
 She is looking forward to watching horses benefit city kids whenever they meet.

 Vanessa Jones-Washington, PhD, LPCC-S: A former police officer for the city of Youngstown, Dr. Washington specializes her practice in urban youth dealing with trauma.